 This course of independent study can be undertaken during any of the college field trip "Adventures" to Spanish-speaking countries.
-Students live in the host countries for the duration of the Adventures, visit and study first-hand the outstanding cultural attractions, and practice Spanish throughout their stay.
+Students live in the host country for the duration of the Adventure, visit and study first-hand the outstanding cultural attractions, and practice Spanish throughout their stay.

 SPN 120.
-BEGINNING CONVERSATIONAL SPANISH2 credit hours
+Beginning